 Berea College began a proof of concept wireless project in 2017 to address the aging wireless infrastructure.
 As the proof of concept has turned into a viable project, IS&S has completed the process of transitioning campus residence halls to modern wireless technology, switching, and device authentication.

-Phase II of the networking infrastructure upgrade will begin in fall 2020, providing upgraded wireless technology, switching, and device authentication to Academic and Administrative buildings on the Berea College campus.
+Phase II of the networking infrastructure upgrade is underway, providing upgraded wireless technology, switching, and device authentication to Academic and Administrative buildings on the Berea College campus.
 As this project continues to roll-out to facilities across campus, IS&S appreciates the cooperation of each person utilizing the campus network.

 Facilities Upgrade Plan